davidkurilla/citrus/CONTRIBUTING.md

 - A clear and descriptive title.
 - A description of the problem, including steps to reproduce the issue.
 - Any relevant screenshots or logs.
-- Your environment (OS, browser, Node.js version, etc.).
+- Your environment (OS, browser, rust version, etc.).

 ### Suggesting Enhancements

-We welcome suggestions to improve Citrus!
+We welcome suggestions to improve citrus!
 To suggest an enhancement, please:

 1. Check if the enhancement has already been suggested by searching the issues.
 2. If not, open a new issue with the following details: